 If you have any symptoms of illness, please stay home and take care of yourself, and notify your manager.

-If you want to change your Commuter Benefits order for June, you must make the change by May 10.
+Please note that the deadline for making changes to your Commuter Benefit order is the 10th of the previous month.
+For example, September 10 is the deadline for October.
 Log in to your personalized benefits account and select the Do you commute to work tile to get started.